konflux-ci/cli/README.md

 #### Export all Applications across all Namespaces

-1. Login to your RHTAP namespace using `kubelogin` or `kubectl`.
+1. Login to your Konflux namespace using `kubelogin` or `kubectl`.

 2.  ```
-    ./rhtap export application --all-projects
+    ./konflux export application --all-projects
     ```

 #### Export/Clone one Application from one Namespace to another

-1. Login to your RHTAP namespace using `kubelogin` or `kubectl`.
+1. Login to your Konflux namespace using `kubelogin` or `kubectl`.

 2.  ```
-    ./rhtap export application my-cool-application  --from my-ws-tenant --to shbose-ws-tenant
+    ./konflux export application my-cool-application  --from my-ws-tenant --to shbose-ws-tenant
     ```

 Optionally, if you were to work on an embargoed issue, you could import all associated Components as images.

 ```
-./rhtap export application my-cool-application --from my-ws-tenant --to shbose-ws-tenant --as-prebuilt-images --skip https://github.com/redhat-appstudio/build-service
+./konflux export application my-cool-application --from my-ws-tenant --to shbose-ws-tenant --as-prebuilt-images --skip https://github.com/redhat-appstudio/build-service
 ```

 #### Encrypt sensitive data extracted from one or more namespaces

-Login to your RHTAP namespace using `kubelogin` or `kubectl`.
+Login to your Konflux namespace using `kubelogin` or `kubectl`.

 2.  ```
-    ./rhtap export application my-cool-application -f my-ws-tenant -k /Users/sbose/keys/sbose.pub
+    ./konflux export application my-cool-application -f my-ws-tenant -k /Users/sbose/keys/sbose.pub
     ```